Datateknologerna-vid-Abo-Akademi/gulis/AFK.md

 ## Before school starts

-Bring something to write on (in addition to your computer), a few pens/pencils and a rubber.
+Bring something to write on (in addition to your computer), a few pens/pencils and an eraser.

 ## First weeks of school